Tolk language: overview

 The first released version of Tolk is v0.6, emphasizing missing FunC v0.5.

-- structures, with auto-packing to/from cells, probably integrated with message handlers
+- auto-pack structures to/from cells, probably integrated with message handlers

-- structures with methods, probably generalized to cover built-in types
+- methods for structures, generalized to cover built-in types

 - gas and stack optimizations, AST inlining